minhvoio/DataDazzle/README.md

 1. Open your web browser and go to `http://localhost:3000`.

-2. Click on the "Upload File" button and select a CSV or Excel file to upload.
+2. Click on the "Upload File" button and select a CSV/Excel file or Drag and drop a CSV/Excel file to upload.

 3. The application will process the file, infer and convert the data types, and display the processed data in a table format.